Frangello/ObjectOrientedProgramming/README.md

 # ObjectOrientedProgramming
-Assignments for Object Oriented Programming class
+Assignments for Object Oriented Programming class.
-This files were added all at once for portfolio puporses
+This files were added all at once for portfolio puporses.